nlp-tlp/Rel2Graph/README.md

 #### Text-to-Spider benchmarks, e.g., [Spider](https://yale-lily.github.io/spider), [KaggleDBQA](https://github.com/chiahsuan156/KaggleDBQA#Data-Format), and [BIRD](https://bird-bench.github.io/).
 We use the Spider and KaggleDBQA benchmarks to illustrate the process.

-Download the [pre-processed data release](https://uniwa-my.sharepoint.com/:f:/r/personal/22842219_student_uwa_edu_au/Documents/preprocessed_spider?csf=1&web=1&e=Sh1Ep2), and unzip the folder. put the data into `application/data/spider`.
+Take Spider as an example, firstly download the [pre-processed data release](https://uniwa-my.sharepoint.com/:f:/r/personal/22842219_student_uwa_edu_au/Documents/preprocessed_spider?csf=1&web=1&e=Sh1Ep2), and unzip the folder.
+Then, put the data into `rel_db2kg/data/spider`.

 Note: If you would like to preprocess Spider dataset by yourself, please refer to [salesforce TabularSemanticParsing](https://github.com/salesforce/TabularSemanticParsing)